Sagrada Família surrounded by trees and visitors in Barcelona

 Montserrat rack railway (return)~€12

-The T-Casual card (10 trips, €12.15) covers four days of movement comfortably if you’re walking a reasonable amount — it covers metro, bus, tram, and the Funicular de Montjuïc.
+The T-Casual card (10 trips, €13 in the 2026 TMB fare table) covers four days of movement comfortably if you’re walking a reasonable amount — it covers metro, bus, tram, and the Funicular de Montjuïc.
 One card per person; they’re not shareable.
-Buy at any metro station or at the airport.
+It is not valid for the L9 Sud airport metro stations, so use Aerobus, the airport train, a taxi, or the dedicated airport metro ticket for that first transfer.

 Attraction and Activity Costs